lewis-morris/physicsSandbox/README.md

 There are bugs.
 But it works pretty well, I've never studied game development and don't really know what I'm doing in that respect.

-Its only tested fully in Linux (although all libraries used are cross platform)
+Its only tested fully in Linux (although all libraries used are cross platform, its not been tested on a mac)

 ## What can I do?